Monchy & Alexandra: Formation, Hoja En Blanco, Confesiones, and international success (1998-2003)

-Success

-Monchy & Alexandra released the album Hoja en Blanco in 1999.
+Monchy & Alexandra released their debut album Hoja En Blanco in 1999.
 Promotion of the album was slowed by visa problems and unauthorized cover versions.
 Even so, slowly, requests for the song began to flood into Miami, leading tropical radio stations WXDJ and WRTO to launch Sunday-afternoon bachata programs and to incorporate the music style into their regular programming.
 Miami station WXDJ even added the word "bachata" to its slogan.
-They were the first bachata act to perform on the show Sabado Gigante in April 2001, after their single "Hoja en Blanco" began to finally climb the Billboard charts in the US.
+They were the first bachata act to perform on the show Sabado Gigante in April 2001, after their single "Hoja En Blanco" began to finally climb the Billboard charts in the US.
 Cabrera credited their success in part to their early singles' roots in the vallenato genre, noting that vallenato lyrics traditionally are "sweeter [and] more romantic" in contrast to the traditionally bitter lyrics favored in the male-dominated bachata scene.
+The following year, they released their first live album Unplugged.
+Around this time Sony Discos (now Sony Music Latin) would start distributing their albums.
+Their debut album was re-released in 2001.
+In the same year, they were featured in the compilation album Bachatazos Del 2001 with the song "Palomita Blanca".

-According to Monchy, the duo waited two years before releasing their next album in order to "put out something superior to Hoja en Blanco".
-Label executives from J&N worked to improve the odds for commercial success for the second album.
-Their marketing efforts included a $300,000 national TV advertising campaign for Puerto Rico and the U.S. (consisting of 30 and 60 second spots) and a $17,000 video filmed in Miami.
-This marketing campaign was the first such for a bachata group; prior to that all marketing had concentrated on compilation albums.
-The album was released on March 5, 2002.
-The album's lead single "Te Quiero Igual que Ayer" was written by the same composer, Wilfran Castillo, that penned "Hoja en Blanco."
-The song peaked at number 23 on Billboard's Hot Latin Tracks, and reached number four on Billboard's Tropical/Salsa Airplay chart.
+The duo released their second studio album Confesiones on March 5, 2002.
+According to Monchy, the duo waited two years before releasing their next album in order to "put out something superior to their debut album".
+Label executives from J&N worked hard to improve the odds for commercial success for the second album.
+Their marketing efforts included a $300,000 national TV advertising campaign for the U.S., including Puerto Rico, (consisting of 30 and 60 second spots) and a $17,000 video filmed in Miami.
+This marketing campaign was the first time for such in a bachata group; prior to that all marketing had concentrated on compilation albums.
+The album's lead single "Te Quiero Igual Que Ayer" was written by the same composer, Wilfran Castillo, that penned "Hoja En Blanco".
+On the Billboard charts, the song peaked at number 21 on Hot Latin Tracks, and peaked at number 2 on Tropical Airplay chart.
+It won "Tropical Airplay Song of the Year, Duo or Group" at the 2003 Latin Billboard Music Awards, which was the same show in which the duo also won "Tropical Album of the Year, Duo or Group" for their second studio album.
+It was the first two major awards they won in their careers.
+It also featured the single Dos Locos, which was added as a sound track for GTA Online: The Contract (2021), in the fictional radio station Motomami Los Santos.

-In 2005, the duo performed with Salvadoran singer Álvaro Torres, He Venido A Pedirte Perdón, on an album contributing to Mexican singer, Juan Gabriel.

-Critical reception

-Monchy & Alexandra have been recognized by some of the most prestigious organizations of the Hispanic music business.
-They have been nominated for the Billboard Latin Music Awards, Premios Cassandra, Premios Lo Nuestro and a Latin Grammy.
-The duo has achieved a large amount of success in a relatively short amount of time.

-In 2003, the duo received its first major awards, "Tropical Album of the Year, Duo or Group" (for Confesiones) and "Tropical Airplay Song of the Year, Duo or Group" (for "Te Quiero Igual Que Ayer") from the Billboard Latin Music Awards.
-The pair also won the Tropical Album of the Year award for Éxitos y Más (Hits and More) and the Tropical Song of the Year prize for "No Es Una Novela" (It's Not a Novela) at the 2007 Premios Lo Nuestro ceremony.